Joint Project "Transformation Knowledge for Disaster Relief" (since 09/2024, VolkswagenStiftung)

 Adobe Acrobat Dokument 427.8 KB

-PhD project "Migrant Business in Germany between societal Incorporation and Exclusion" (2010-2015)
+PhD project "Migrant Business in Germany between societal Incorporation and Exclusion" (2010-2015, Mainz University)

 Download